DennekJr/dennekjr/README.md

 # Hi, I'm Dumebi 👋

-I'm a fullstack engineer passionate about building reliable, scalable, and user-focused products — from idea to deployment.
+I'm a Frontend engineer passionate about building reliable, scalable, and user-focused products — from idea to deployment.
 I love systems that work seamlessly, are well-documented, and make life easier for both users and developers.

 ---